sandiegopython/test-driven-django-development/tutorials/06-the-testing-game.rst

 Using Coverage
 --------------

 Now let's run our tests.
-As we run our tests, coverage records and creates a coverage report:
+As we run our tests from the command line, ``coverage`` records and creates a coverage report:

 .. code-block:: bash